iBicha/playlet/README.md

 1. Open settings in Playlet
 1. Scan QR Code with Phone
 1. Change the Invidious instance
+1. You can also do this from the settings tab

 ## Screenshots
 | ![](screenshots/screenshot1.jpg) | ![](screenshots/screenshot2.jpg) | ![](screenshots/screenshot3.jpg) |